Ruth2014/bio2092/02_Introducing_NGS_data/README.md

 ![](./media/image22.png)

-In this case this check is red - and it is true that the quality drops off at the end of the reads.
+In this case, this check is red - and it is true that the quality drops off at the end of the reads.
 It is normal for read quality to get worse towards the end of the read.
 You can see that at 250 bases the quality is still very good.
 We could simply trim the sequence reads down to 250 bp to eliminate most of the poor-quality data.

-Note that what we are looking at [“box and whiskers” plots] (http://www.bbc.co.uk/schools/gcsebitesize/maths/statistics/representingdata3hirev6.shtml) of the quality scores at each position.
+Note that what we are looking at is [“box and whiskers” plots] (http://www.bbc.co.uk/schools/gcsebitesize/maths/statistics/representingdata3hirev6.shtml) of the quality scores at each position.

 ### Per-tile sequence quality
-This is a purely technical view on the sequencing run, it is more important for the team running the sequencer.
-The sequencing flowcell is divided up into areas called cells.
+This is a purely technical view on the sequencing run; it is more important for the team running the sequencer than for the biologist end-user of the data.
+The sequencing flowcell is
+divided up into areas called cells.
 You can see that the read quality drops off in some cells faster than others.
-This maybe because of the way the sample flowed over the flowcell or a mark or smear on the lens of the optics.
+This maybe because of the way the sample flowed over the flowcell, a bubble, or a mark/smear on the lens of the optics.

 ![](./media/image24.png)